aws/aws-cdk/packages/@aws-cdk/aws-eks/README.md

 This means that if the chart is added to CDK with the same release name, it will try to update the chart in the cluster.

+Additionally, the `chart` property can be an `aws-s3-assets.Asset`, allowing use of local, private charts.

 Helm charts are implemented as CloudFormation resources in CDK.
 This means that if the chart is deleted from your code (or the stack is deleted), the next `cdk deploy` will issue a `helm uninstall` command and the